 23 contributions have been submitted to RAN1#102e on these SRS enhancements [3]-[25].
 In this document, companies’ views are summarized based on the submitted contributions.

-The priority levels of different issues are labelled as High (H), Medium (M) and Low (L).
-FL recommends to focus our discussion on the H and M issues in RAN1#102e as given in the following table.
+The issues with priority levels labelled as High (H) and Medium (M) are selected for RAN1#102e discussion, as given in the following table.